Privacy policy

 10.3 Service provider for notifications and messages

-We send notifications and messages with the help of specialized service providers.
+We send notifications and communications through specialized service providers.
+In particular, we use:

 11. social media